turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 ### MainComponent
 [[Header]](../WickedEngine/MainComponent.h) [[Cpp]](../WickedEngine/MainComponent.cpp)
 This is the main runtime component that has the Run() function.
 It should be included in the application entry point while calling Run() in an infinite loop. <br/>
+The MainComponent has many uses that the user is not necessarily interested in.
+The most important part is that it manages the RenderPaths.
+There can be one active RenderPath at a time, which will be updated and rendered to the screen every frame.
+However, because a RenderPath is a highly customizable class, there is no limitation what can be done within the RenderPath, for example supporting multiple concurrent RenderPaths if required.
+RenderPaths can be switched wit ha Fade out screen easily.
+Loading Screen can be activated as an active Renderpath and it will load and switch to an other RenderPath if desired.
+A RenderPath can be simply activated with the MainComponent::ActivatePath() function.<br/>
 The MainComponent does the following every frame while it is running:<br/>
 1. FixedUpdate() <br/>
 Calls FixedUpdate for the active RenderPath and wakes up scripts that are waiting for fixedupdate().
 The frequency off calls will be determined by MainComponent::setTargetFrameRate(float framespersecond).
 By default (parameter = 60), FixedUpdate will be called 60 times per second.